cjimison/ethermint_prototype/README.md

 The software assumes that you have Python at version 3.6 so if you run `python --version` and get back 2.x then you need to switch your default python around.

+TIP:

+When running ansible commands you may see that formating looks off.
+Newlines are not printed, etc.  This is easily fixed by adding the following to you terminals RC file (~/.bashrc or ~/.zshrc, etc):

+`export ANSIBLE_STDOUT_CALLBACK=debug`

+this will print out the newlines and make life much easier when debugging issues

 ## Google Cloud SDK

 This tutorial is also deploying code to the GCP to run clusters of application node, etc.  To accomplish this you will need to have setup a GCP account and install the Google Cloud SDK.
 That is left up to the reader to figure out but a good start would be to review the google documentation [here](https://cloud.google.com/sdk/docs/quickstarts)